raspberrypilearning/images-permissions-to-use/en/step_1.md

 ### Creative Commons

 Creative Commons licensing allows the creator of an image to select which permissions they want to give to people to their work for free.
 With Creative Commons licensing you can give away all rights to your work, or just some of them.
-The [Creative Commons site](https://creativecommons.org/){:target="_blank"} has an online form that helps you to configure exactly which of your rights you want to give away.
+There is an online form on the [Creative Commons website](https://creativecommons.org/){:target="_blank"} that helps you to configure exactly which of your rights you want to give away.

-Having Creative Commons licensing makes it easier for people to find images that they have permission to use.
-On the Creative Commons website, there is a [search tool](https://search.creativecommons.org/){:target="_blank"}, which you can use to find images that have a Creative Commons license.
+Creative Commons licensing makes it easier for people to find images that they have permission to use.
+On the Creative Commons site, there is a [search tool](https://search.creativecommons.org/){:target="_blank"} you can use to find images that have a Creative Commons license.
 Another good place to look for images available under a Creative Commons license is [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page){:target="_blank"}.

 Many search engines also feature a way to search for images with a Creative Commons license so that people can avoid breaking copyright law.